 I think this machine is great for people who are beginning to work out as well as more the more advanced, who want to maintain and build muscle.
 If you are a bodybuilder, this machine is not for you.
 However, if you want a quality, efficient workout, this is definitely a machine to consider.

 If you work out a lot, I do believe you can still get a great workout from the Bowflex home gym.
 One thing to consider would be adding the extra resistance as that might be the only thing lacking for someone who works out a lot.
 If you are a beginner, then this is a great machine for you, and it will grow with you.

 Well, that about covers it.
 I do think that this home gym from Bowflex is a great option for people who want a functional all-in-one home gym.
 You can perform a lot of exercises and you can work out on your schedule.

 I think that the biggest drivers for people deciding to invest in a home gym are convenience and functionality, and the PR3000 offers both.
 I also believe the price is fair and you can save a lot of money on gym memberships over time.
 Sure, you have to make the initial investment, but then you save over the long haul.

-I have also written an article about how to buy a home gym, which will give you some pointers and things to consider before you take the plunge.
+I have also written an article about tips for purchasing a home gym, which will give you some pointers and things to consider before you take the plunge.

-If you are looking for other options, please check out my post best home gym systems for other options that are available.
+Please check out my post for other home gym options that are available.

 I would like to know what you think about this machine.

-What peaked your interest in a home gym?
+What piqued your interest in a home gym?

 Do you like the functionality of the Bowflex PR3000?